 As you can guess, I was never one to entertain thoughts of any kind of modeling experience – ever.
 (My one exception would be working the runway for a Target XL track pant fashion show.
 Count me in on that.)
-Thankfully, my children would rather get shot in the head than provide someone with a head shot.
+Thankfully, my children would rather eat brussel sprout and kale cereal than provide someone with a head shot.
 That meant I could sit back and make fun of the all moms that spent months currying favor with the “selection committee.”
-Charity would spend all year going up to moms and touching an article of clothing they have on and making statements like; “Oh, I just love this cashmere tunic.
+Charity would spend all year going up to moms and touching an article of clothing they have on and making statements like, “Oh, I just love this cashmere tunic.
 Keep it up and you could be in the running to be a S.S.M.”

 S.S.M stood for Style Show Mom.
 For a small portion of moms at the elementary school achieving S.S.M. status was akin being crowned Mrs. Hot America.
 Charity could also be found delivering fashion rebukes.
 Two years ago she saw me in my track pants at the grocery store and told me I was a “fashion no.” I smiled and said, “Thank you.”